-The transportation industry should not be treated differently from any other industry, and should be governed by free markets and held to strict liability.
+The transportation industry must not be treated differently from any other industry, and must be governed by free markets and held to strict liability.

 We call for the dissolution of all government agencies concerned with transportation — including the Department of Transportation, the Interstate Commerce Commission, the Federal Aviation Administration, the National Transportation Safety Board, the Coast Guard, and the Federal Maritime Commission — and the transfer of their legitimate functions to competitive private firms.
 We call for the privatization of airports, air traffic control systems, passenger rail, and all public roads.

 We oppose all government conservation schemes through the use of taxes, subsidies, and regulation.
 We oppose any attempt to compel national energy self-sufficiency.
-The government should not be in the business of stockpiling natural resources; therefore we call for the disbursement of the national strategic oil reserve.
+The government must not be in the business of stockpiling natural resources; therefore we call for the complete disbursement of the national strategic oil reserve.

-We favor the creation of a free market all forms of energy by respect for property rights and by the repeal of all government controls over output in the energy industry.
-All government-owned energy resources should be returned to private ownership.
+We favor the creation of a free market in all forms of energy by respect for property rights and by the repeal of all government controls over output in the energy industry.
+All government-owned energy resources must be returned to private ownership.

 We oppose the current practice of forced jury duty and favor all-volunteer juries.

-Government involvement causes most of the problems we face in the health care system today.
-Therefore, we advocate a complete separation of medicine from the state, support a free market health care system, and oppose government mandates, such as insurance and healthcare.
+We advocate a complete separation of medicine from the state.
+Accordingly, we support a free market health care system and oppose government mandates in insurance and healthcare.
 We recognize the freedom of individuals to determine the services they want (if any) and all other aspects of their medical care.
 We advocate replacing compulsory or tax supported plans to supply health services or insurance with voluntarily supported efforts.
 We oppose any government restriction or funding of private medical or scientific research.

-We oppose all attempts to criminalize the victims of coercion, such as the homeless.
+We oppose all attempts to criminalize homelessness.
 We therefore call for the immediate repeal of all laws against sleeping, camping, eating, feeding, or solicitation.

-Traditional, voluntary sources of emergency support from families, churches, private charities, and mutual aid societies have always been more humane, more effective, and willingly borne by the givers.
-Therefore call for the complete disbandment of the welfare state.
+Traditional, voluntary sources of emergency support from families, churches, private charities, and mutual aid societies have always been more humane, more effective, and willingly borne by the givers rather than being coercively taken from others.
+Therefore we call for the complete disbandment of the welfare state.

 Government fiscal and monetary measures that artificially foster business expansion guarantee an eventual increase in unemployment rather than curtailing it.
 We call for the immediate cessation of such policies as well as any governmental attempts to affect employment levels.